 No “games”, no OEM sales tools, just professional operator training products.
 And after almost twenty-five years in business, we are the world-wide standard in cost-effective simulation.

 How Simlog Can Help

-Make better hiring decisions: double check skills first
+Make better hiring decisions: pre-employment skills assessment

 When hiring a new employee, true qualifications are typically “discovered” when work begins at the first job site, at the controls of your real equipment.
 And that’s because Human Resources don’t have the necessary expertise to ask the right questions.
 Worse, CVs often contain misleading elements that exaggerate competencies or responsibilities.